BSS/OSS Academy

 When It Works

-You are entering a new market segment, launching a new brand, or deploying a new access technology (e.g., 5G FWA) where there are genuinely no existing customers.
+New market segment, new brand, or new access tech (e.g., 5G FWA) with genuinely no existing customers.

 Hidden Complexity

-"New customers only" works until a new customer wants a legacy product, or a legacy customer wants the new product.
+Breaks when new customers want legacy products or vice versa.
 Cross-stack orders emerge within months.
 Legacy never gets decommissioned.

 Impacted domains: Full new stack (catalog, COM, SOM, ROM, billing) — but isolatedTimeline: 9–12 months to first customer, indefinite dual-running